Story: Burn, William Wallace Allison

 On 8 August Burn departed, along with three other junior officers, for England for a course of study with the Imperial Forces.
 He undertook instruction with the military aeronautical directorate and obtained the necessary certificates to qualify as a pilot.
 Burn returned to New Zealand in September 1914 and was appointed area officer, Auckland, with the rank of lieutenant.

-Burn joined an Australian unit at Basra on 26 May 1915 as one of five pilots.
+Burn joined a Royal Flying Corps unit at Basra on 26 May 1915 as one of five pilots.
 The unit took over three aircraft that had already seen service in Egypt and were in poor shape.
 Operations commenced on 31 May 1915, with a reconnaissance flight over Turkish positions near Kurna.
 Two Caudron aircraft joined the unit on 4 July 1915.
 They were used for reconnaissance in the battle for An Nāşirīyah.
 Burn flew on a number of these sorties.
 The Caudrons were unreliable, being prone to frequent engine failure.
 On 30 July 1915 the two Caudrons were returning in loose formation from the Nāşirīyah area to Basra when they lost sight of each other.
 One suffered an engine failure and landed near a village; the villagers were, fortunately, friendly.
 The other machine, piloted by an Australian, Lieutenant G. P. Merz, with Burn as observer, went missing.

 According to reports of eyewitnesses, the machine landed in the desert about 20 miles from the refilling station at Abu Salibiq.
 Burn and Merz were immediately attacked by a number of well-armed Arabs, and, recognising that they could not defend their machine, they retreated in the direction of Abu Salibiq.
-Armed only with revolvers, the two airmen carried out a running fight for about five miles, during which they killed one and wounded five of their adversaries.
+Armed only with revolvers, the two airmen carried out a running fight, during which they killed one and wounded five of their adversaries.
 Then one of them was wounded, and his comrade died fighting beside him.
 Search parties were sent out from Abu Salibiq and Basra, but no trace of the missing airmen was ever found.
 The aeroplane was found several days later, hacked to matchwood.

 The loss of Burn and Merz was a severe blow to the unit.
 Both were capable pilots, Burn being described as a laughing and likeable fellow.
-Because William Burn served with an Australian unit his death is not recorded in the official New Zealand roll of honour.
+Because William Burn served with an RFC unit his death is not recorded in the official New Zealand roll of honour.
 He was the first New Zealand pilot to be killed in action.